ucla-lppi/report-generator/README.md

 The data used in these factsheets was curated by the Data and Research team at the UCLA Latino Policy and Politics Institute (LPPI) and can be found from this Google Sheet: https://docs.google.com/spreadsheets/d/e/2PACX-1vTyGBCxXjMIztPF1IL5JrP0nss-H4GwJwyecXDRy7Hv5oyC3s54ytPaNotzoqTMKzkPCxFqgEItfSLz/pub?gid=1869860862&single=true&output=csv

 ## What This Tool Does
-The UCLA LPPI Report Generator creates comprehensive factsheets that include:
+The UCLA LPPI Factsheet Generator creates comprehensive factsheets that include:
 - Population Demographics: Donut charts showing population composition by ethnicity
 - Environmental Heat Maps: Geographic visualization of extreme heat exposure disparities
 - Air Pollution Maps: Geographic visualization of air quality disparities